Linear functions and duality on the infinite polytorus: Acknowledgements

 \section{Acknowledgements}

-The author would like to extend his gratitude to A.~Bondarenko, H.~Hedenmalm, E.~Saksman and K.~Seip for an interesting discussion which culminated in the material presented in Section~\ref{sec:minimal}.
+The author would like to extend his gratitude to A.~Bondarenko, H.~Hedenmalm, E.~Saksman and K.~Seip for an interesting discussion which culminated in the material presented in Section~\ref{sec:minimal} and to the referee for a helpful suggestion.